The isotriviality of families of canonically-polarized manifolds over a special quasi-projective base: Preliminaries

-\begin{rem} The $\mathcal{C}$-cotangent sheaf defined in~\ref{ocs} coincides with Campana and Paun's notoin~\cite[Sec.~1.1]{CP13} of the coherent sheaf on $Y$ which they denote by $\gamma^*\Omega^1(X,D)$.
-It is also identical with the sheaf defined in~\cite[Lem.~4.2]{Lu02}, when the pair is smooth.
+\begin{rem} The $\mathcal{C}$-cotangent sheaf defined in~\ref{ocs} coincides with Campana and P\u{a}un's notion~\cite[Sec.~1.1]{CP13} of the coherent sheaf on $Y$ which they denote by $\gamma^*\Omega^1(X,D)$.
+It is also identical with the sheaf defined in~\cite[Lem.~4.2]{Lu02}.
 See also~\cite[Def.~2.13]{JK11b} for an equivalent definition in the classical setting, i.e. when the $\mathcal{C}$-multiplicities are all integral.
-The definition that we have given in~\ref{ocs} is a generalization of that of Miyaoka's~\cite[pp.~412]{Miy08}.

 \end{rem}